alessiogambi/iter/README.md

 - **Bootstrap** ITER can be bootstrapped with previously collected test executions.
 At the moment this is implemented by feeding the tool with a test report file in the XML format.

 - **Generation of the initial test suite**.
 Usually search algorithms are started by randomly selecting individuals.
-ITER can be used to generate (pseudo)randomly an initial set of test inputs.
+ITER can be used to generate (pseudo-)randomly an initial set of test inputs.
 Users can decide on the amount of individuals to generate and the strategy to generate them.
 At the moment the are two implementations of this feature:
 	- Random.
 The test set is generated randomly;